 A tenant or guest can also sue if they believe your lack of maintenance caused their property damage.
 For example, you may have repaired a roof several times, but a severe weather season has caused water to leak through and damage your tenants’ living room furniture and electronics.
 Now, the tenants want you to pay for new stuff and dole out thousands to do so.

 Once again, the amount will guide how you fix the problem.
 If the amount is high, then your insurance policy’s liability protection would save the day.
 If the amount is low, you may opt to handle the issue yourself after a quick coaching session from an attorney.

 Have your past clients’ children ruined the carpet?
-Is their lingering smell of cigarette smoke?
+Is there a lingering smell of cigarette smoke?
 Or perhaps it’s the dreaded cat urine, despite your “no pets” policy?

 The tenant swears the place was spotless and damage-free after they moved out.
 They even hold a copy of the move-out checklist to prove it.
 After your inspection, you know otherwise.